George Barker (Virginia politician): 2012-2015 legislative sessions

 In July 2014, Barker, arguing for Medicaid expansion in Virginia, said that uncompensated care has "gone down by 30 percent just in the first few months" of Medicaid expansions in the states that adopted it.
 PolitiFact Virginia evaluated the claim, rating it "True"; it was the top-read Virginia Truth-O-Meter story of 2014.

 Barker was the sponsor of SB1122, passed in 2015, that requires Virginia colleges to immediately notify parents and proactively handle suicide risks on campus with a coordinated support network involving the student, friends, health or counseling centers on campus, and parents.
 Barker worked on similar bills for several previous years.

 2015 election

 Joe Murray, a Republican, challenged Barker in the November 2015 election.
 Spending on the election exceeded over half a million dollars.
 Barker won the election 53.75% to 46.02% for Murray.

 2019 election

 Republican Dutch Hillenburg ran against Barker in the 2019 election.
 Barker held his seat against Hillenburg, getting 65.9% of the vote.

+2023 election

+Prior to the 2023 Virginia Senate elections, new state legislative maps were implemented following the 2020 Census.
+Barker was redistricted into the 36th State Senate district.
+Many of the voters in the new district had never been represented by Barker before, leading to speculation that Barker may be vulnerable to a primary challenger.
+Fairfax County school board member Stella Pekarsky challenged Barker in the Democratic primary.
+Pekarsky defeated Barker with 52.5% of the vote, while Barker received 47.5%.